mcolella326/mcolella326.github.io/_projects/2017-12-11-turducken-thermal-analysis.md

 ---
 # Background

-The final project for Cooper Union's Introduction to Computer Aided Engineering (CAE) course split the class into 4-person teams to analyze the cooking process for a turducken using a convection oven and two resistive heating skewers.
-The turducken consists of 3 layers: an outer layer of only turkey, a middle layer consisting of a homogeneous mixture of duck and chicken, and an inner layer of a team-selected stuffing.
-The goal of this project is to minimize the amount of time taken to "fully cook" the turducken (minimum temperature of 185°F) while also minimizing the percentage of "burnt" turducken (minimum temperature of 265°F).
-We performed a transient thermal analysis on the turducken using ANSYS Workbench and validated our results with a simplified hand calculation.
+The final project for Cooper Union's Introduction to Computer Aided Engineering (CAE) course involved teams of 4 students analyzing the cooking process of a turducken using a convection oven and 2 resistive heating skewers.
+The turducken consists of 3 layers: an outer layer of turkey, a middle layer of a homogeneous mixture of duck and chicken, and an inner layer of team-selected stuffing.
+The objective was to minimize the cooking time required to fully cook the turducken (minimum temperature of 185°F) while also minimizing the percentage of burnt turducken (temperature exceeding 265°F).
+We performed a transient thermal analysis on the turducken using ANSYS Workbench and validated our results with simplified hand calculations.

-Each team is provided with the same turducken geometry, restrictions on the temperature criteria, and design limitations for the skewers and oven.
-The assignment with all applicable rules is attached <a href="{{ '/pdfs/ME408_Final_Fall_2017.pdf' | relative_url }}" target="_blank">here</a>.
+Each team was provided with the same turducken geometry, temperature criteria, and design limitations for the skewers and oven.
+The full assignment with all applicable rules can be found <a href="{{ '/pdfs/ME408_Final_Fall_2017.pdf' | relative_url }}" target="_blank">here</a>.

 # Setup and Mesh

-Our team used a simple pointed rod design for the skewers, placing them through the thickest segments of the turducken as these were the areas with the highest thermal capacitance.
+Our team designed simple pointed skewers, placing them through the thickest parts of the turducken as these areas have the highest thermal capacitance.
 Using the 2006 ASHRAE Refrigeration Handbook, we determined the relevant thermal conductivity, density, and specific heat for each material as a function of temperature, weighting homogeneous mixtures gravimetrically for specific heat and volumetrically for thermal conductivity and density.
-We additionally accounted for the changes in these properties as the water in each material evaporated out and as each material burned.
+We additionally accounted for the changes in these properties due to water evaporation and material burning.

 <div class="gallery-box">
   <div class="gallery_two">